-Best Bang for Your Buck
+Best Bang for the Buck

-Read review: Brooks LSD Pullover - Women's
+Read review: Salomon Agile Full-Zip Hoodie - Women's

-Best for Comfort
+Best for Lightweight Comfort

 Patagonia Airshed Pro Pullover - Women's

 As it's a newly released version of one of our old favorites, we were excited to check out this year's Patagonia Airshed Pro.
 We found a fantastic mix of old and new in this product, and its comfortable design quickly helped it stand out from the pack.
 We love how the sleeves and hood are made of a super-soft, stretchy material while the torso keeps you protected from the elements.
 We also love how the two-way zip allows for extra ventilation.
-Thoughtful design makes this jacket our favorite for comfort.
+Thoughtful design makes this jacket one of our favorites for comfort.